2ion/dwm/README.md

 arg needs to have its member i set to one of the following integer constants, which are defined as an enum type in dwm.c:

+    MpdPlayAgain
+        Re-play the currently playing song from the beginning.

     MpdRaiseVolume
         Raise the MPD mixer volume by voldelta points. voldelta is set in config.h.